nanoboot/bit-backup/README.md

 ```

 ```
-Creates local .bibindex
+Creates local .bitbackupindex

-Downloads remote .bibindex – if does not exist, empty file will be returned.
+Downloads remote .bitbackupindex – if does not exist, empty file will be returned.

 Compares these indexes, uploads new blobs to object addressed system (SHA-512) – packaged to 7z archives (compression=ultra + other settings)